You’ve been warned.

 The antagonist Martin however, differs from the original Human Centipede extraordinaire Dr. Heiter (played by Dieter Laser).
 The original surgeon is an actual renowned surgeon who sees his creation as a work of art whereas Martin here is a sloppy wannabe staple-gunning his way through an unrealistic chain of 12 people, all for sheer pleasure and amusement.
 What Martin lacks in Heiter’s “creep factor” and badassness, he makes up for in concrete emotional variation, supported by a well-played back story.

-Martin’s obsession and sexual arousal surrounding Coprophagia (act of consuming feces) is what starts and even ends the story.
+Martin’s obsession and sexual arousal surrounding Coprophagia (act of consuming faeces) is what starts and even ends the story.
 His traumatic background of being sexually abused by his father sparks off his vile intentions but Six’s cult-horror film The Human Centipede plants the idea into his already sick head.

 Although Ashley C. Williams stole the show in the previous film, it was great seeing lovely Ashlynn Yennie make a comeback!
 (She previously played the rear of the three-way Human Centipede, who eventually died of an infection)